huntresslabs/free-tools/emotet-trickbot-finder/README.md

 _Many thanks to the Bytes Computer & Network Solutions team, this script is based on their work._

-By default, the script will display the service and tasks it finds.
+**By default, the script will only display the services, tasks, and files it finds.**

 ```
 C:\Users\admin> powershell -executionpolicy bypass -f emotet_trickbot_finder.ps1